Stories for May 9, 2012

 The federal government announced today that states could get 11 billion dollars to bolster payments under programs like Medi-Cal.

+The struggle goes on in 21st-century London as the updated team of Sherlock Holmes and Dr. Watson battle the worst that modern criminality has to offer, including a computer-savvy arch-villain who wants to rule the world.
 In the second episode of season two, Sherlock and Watson pursue the trail of the Baskerville experiments — top-secret government research on genetically engineered gigantic animals for military use.
 Or so it is rumored.
 Whatever the truth, something big is up on the moors.

 Community advocates want fines assessed against banks in San Diego that own foreclosed properties but fail to maintain them properly.